 The Back Story: And the Honor Goes To

-UNLV's fall 2016 Commencement will be held Dec.
-17. Join us in congratulating our newest alumni through social media with the hashtag #UNLVGrad.
+UNLV's spring 2017 Commencement will be held May 13.
+Join us in congratulating our newest alumni through social media with the hashtag #UNLVGrad.
 For full ceremony details, visit the commencement website.

 Like many universities, UNLV awards honorary doctorates to public figures who have made extensive and notable contributions to their fields and to higher education.
 From politicians to philanthropists to sports figures and generals, UNLV's honorary doctorate awardees have come from a variety of backgrounds.
 With Las Vegas' rich entertainment history, it is not surprising that UNLV has presented honorary degrees to some notable showbiz luminaries.